clumdee/clumdee.github.io/codes/_posts/2020-05-06-your-weather-station-with-azure-part2.md

 ### End
 That concludes implementation steps of our project.

 Hope you have fun.
-I really did :)
+I did :)